kevinyswong/kevinyswong.github.io/index.md

 measured implicit and explicit attitudes about race using the Race Attitude Implicit Association Test (IAT) for a large sample of test takers (N = 404,277), including a sub-sample of medical doctors (MDs) (n = 2,535).
-Medical doctors, like the entire sample, showed an implicit preference for White Americans relative to Black Americans.
-We examined these effects among White, African American, Hispanic, and Asian MDs and by physician gender.
+Medical doctors, like the entire sample, showed an implicit preference for [w]hite Americans relative to Black Americans.
+We examined these effects among [w]hite, African American, Hispanic, and Asian MDs and by physician gender.
 Strength of implicit bias exceeded self-report among all test takers except African American MDs.